nightconcept/pai-gow-poker/project/TASK.md

 - [ ] Issue 3.
 Add a system/chat box that will display system messages such as the current phase for the player.
 - [ ] Issue 4.
 Add waits between states.
 - [ ] Issue 5.
 Make the the areas look more like a table.
+- [x] Issue 6.
+Componentize the Dealer area, Player area, Other Players Area, and top bar which includes: welcome message, game state, and dannyBucks.
+(Done: 2025-04-16)

 ## Future Enhancements (Post-MVP)